MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-auto-clean-unpublished-packages.md

 ## Clean up with Group Policy settings

-Using Group Policy, you can turn on the **Enable automatic clean up of unused App-V packages** setting to automatically clean up your unpublished App-V packages from your App-V client devices.
+Using Group Policy, you can turn on the **Enable automatic cleanup of unused App-V packages** setting to automatically clean up your unpublished App-V packages from your App-V client devices.

-### Turn on the Enable automatic clean up of unused App-V packages setting
+### Turn on the Enable automatic cleanup of unused App-V packages setting

 1. Open your Group Policy editor and select the **Administrative Templates\System\App-V\PackageManagement\Enable automatic cleanup of unused App-V packages** setting.